Learning the smoothness of noisy curves with application to online curve estimation: Empirical analysis

+Thus our target bandwidth $h_{opt} $ depends on two more unknown quantities, $L_\T$ and $\sigma^2_\T$, for which we now propose estimation procedures.
 The estimation of $L_\T$ could be based on similar ideas as used for $\HT$.
 For simplicity, we assume $\KT=0$.
 The extension to the case $\KT \geq 1$ could follow the same pattern as for the estimation of the local regularity, using the trajectories of the derivatives.
 Using twice the relationship \eqref{eq:equivY2} with $k$ and $2k-1$, respectively, we deduce

 On the other hand, using the approximation of the moments of the spacings, as given in Lemma \ref{lem:Tl-Tk_main}, we have

 Given an estimator of $\HT$, the empirical counterparts of $\eta_k$ obtained from the learning set of $N_0$ independent trajectories of $X$ is